snitch-org/snitch/README.md

 The recommended way to use _snitch_ is to build and consume it like any other library.
 This provides the best incremental build times, a standard way to include and link to the _snitch_ implementation, and a cleaner separation between your code and _snitch_ code, but this also requires a bit more set up (using a build generator like CMake, meson, or some other build system).

 For extra convenience, _snitch_ is also provided as a header-only library.
 The main header is called `snitch_all.hpp`, and can be downloaded as an artifact from each release on GitHub.
-It is also produced by any local CMake or meson build, so you can also use it like other library.
+It is also produced by any local CMake or meson build, so you can also use it like any other library.

 With CMake, just link to `snitch::snitch-header-only` instead of `snitch::snitch`.